MassimilianoCilurzo/android-Italiano-history-quiz/README.md

 Italian History Quiz App
-This app it is a sample of a quiz about italian history
+this app it is a sample of a quiz about italian history

 Pre-requisites
 Android SDK v24